 Graphic Arts

-Postcards as a commodity were an Austrian invention with the first postcards appearing around 1869 though it wasn’t until chromolithography techniques began to be used in the late 1890’s that postcard collecting became fashionable.
+Postcards as a commodity were an Austrian invention with the first postcards appearing around 1869 though it wasn’t until chromolithography techniques began to be used in the late 1890s that postcard collecting became fashionable.
 It is thanks to this trend in collecting that many of the Wiener Werkstätte postcards we find today are unused and in surprisingly good condition (the only exception being the greeting cards which were printed in small runs and often mailed).
 The idea of using postcards to publicize new events and ideas had already been employed by Koloman Moser, Josef Olbrich and Josef Hoffmann for the Vienna Secession so when the Wiener Werkstätte needed to expand their client base, they turned to postcards to promote their projects such as Kunstschau in 1908 (WW 1-4) and the Cabaret Fledermaus in 1907.
 (WW 74,75).
 They also issued postcards with views of Berlin and Karlsbad in order to promote the new branches there and a series to mark the Procession in Honour of the Emperor’s Jubilee in 1908 (WW 164-186).
 The Wiener Werkstätte also produced approximately 200 fashion postcards to promote its fashion department opened in October 1910.

 WW #75.
 The Cabaret Fledermaus by Josef Hoffmann.

 The first year of postcard production also coincided with a stylistic shift in the company’s design.
-This was mostly as a result of the departure of Koloman Moser who had become increasingly dissatisfied with the administration.
+This was mostly a result of the departure of Koloman Moser who had become increasingly dissatisfied with the administration.
 With his departure, the aesthetic unity of the WW designs, which had primarily been executed by Moser and Josef Hoffmann, gave way to a new broader style based on Mycenaen and folk styles.
 The motif of the neutral square and the checkerboard gave way to the jagged woodcut marks, Byzantine whirls, and fragmented mosaic work.
-Most importantly, the architectural principles that had dominated the early designs of the Wiener Werkstätte began to be abandoned in favor of pictorial surface ornament.
+Most importantly, the architectural principles that had dominated the early designs of the Wiener Werkstätte began to be abandoned in favour of pictorial surface ornament.
 In this respect, the Wiener Werkstätte began to lose touch with Moser and Hoffmann’s vision of design that rejected material value and applied ornament.

-The forerunners of this new style were Carl Otto Czeschka, Bertold Löffler and Oskar Kokoschka, all of which either taught or were students at Kunstgewebeschule in Vienna.
+The forerunners of this new style were Carl Otto Czeschka, Bertold Löffler and Oskar Kokoschka, all of whom either taught or were students at Kunstgewebeschule in Vienna.
 These artists themselves had already been responsible for the stylistic shifts in the company.
-Bertold Löffler had been commissioned to work on the Kabaret Fledermaus in 1907 and his fragmented mosaics, which covered the walls of the theatre were an affirmation of the dominance of stylization over architectural-order.
+Bertold Löffler had been commissioned to work on the Kabaret Fledermaus in 1907 and his fragmented mosaics, which covered the walls of the theatre were an affirmation of the dominance of stylization over architectural order.
 It is thanks to Hoffmann’s postcard of the Kabaret café’s interior that we know the colour palette of this mosaic work.

 Interior of the Cabaret Fledermaus (1907) with mosiac work by Bertold Löffler.